An Active, Healthier Lifestyle

 According to the National Cancer Institute, more than 50 percent of the U.S. population fails to routinely exercise.
 It has been proven that being overweight increases the risk of postmenopausal breast and colorectal cancers, and it is likely that carrying excess weight increases the risk of developing many more cancers, such as endometrial, pancreatic, and aggressive prostate cancer.
 Establishing habits of healthy eating and physical activity to prevent being overweight or obese can reduce the risk of many cancers.

 - Experts suggest up to 40 percent of several major cancers may be attributed to obesity and lack of physical activity.
-This includes colon, postmenopausal breast, endometrial, kidney, and esophageal cancer.
+This includes colon, postmenopausal breast, endometrial, kidney, pancreatic, thyroid, gallbladder, and esophageal cancer.

-- It is estimated that more than half of a million people die from cancer each year, and up to one third of these cancer cases were linked to poor nutrition, lack of exercise, and excess weight.
+- It is estimated that more than half of a million people die from cancer each year, almost 1 in 4 deaths, and up to one- third of these cancer cases are linked to poor nutrition, lack of exercise, and excess weight.

 - Being overweight can increase the risk of cancer by causing a higher production of hormones, including insulin, which may stimulate cancer growth.

-- One in four Americans has no physical activity or leisure time, and 64 percent of American adults are considered overweight.
+- One in four Americans has no physical activity or leisure time, and two-thirds of adults are considered overweight or obese.
 Evidence shows that losing just 5 to 10 percent of one’s body weight may result in improved health.

-- For those already battling cancer, physical activity has been shown to improve quality of life.
-There are numerous health benefits of exercise, including a lower risk of heart disease and diabetes, healthier bones, muscles, and joints, a reduced risk of high blood pressure, and more control over weight.
+- For those already fighting cancer, physical activity has been shown to improve quality of life.
+Numerous health benefits of exercise include a lower risk of heart disease and diabetes; healthier bones, muscles, and joints; improved circulation; reduced nausea and fatigue; and more control over weight.